-All members of the University community share a responsibility for maintaining an environment where actions are guided by mutual respect, integrity, and reason.
-All members of the University are governed by University policies outlined below, local ordinances, and state and federal laws.
+All members of the University are governed by University policies outlined below, and local ordinances, and state and federal laws.

 It is the purpose of the University of Maine System Student Conduct Code to promote the pursuit of activities that contribute to the intellectual, ethical, and physical development of the individuals under the auspices of the University of Maine System (hereinafter referred to as “University”) and the individual campuses.
 It is also the purpose of this Code to ensure the safety of persons engaging in those pursuits; to protect the free and peaceful expression of ideas; and to assure the integrity of various academic processes.
 It is expected that students will conduct their affairs with proper regard for the rights of others and of the University.
 The severity of the imposed sanctions will be appropriate to the violation and circumstances of the situation.

 The University of Southern Maine (USM) endeavors to develop and provide access to collections, services, facilities, equipment, and programs which meet the information and educational needs of the University community, and to advance the research, instruction, and service missions of the University.